AdvancedPhotonSource/GSAS-II/docs/source/index.rst

 GSAS-II Help menu or from this web page: https://subversion.xray.aps.anl.gov/pyGSAS/trunk/help/Tutorials.html.

+For scripting use of GSAS-II, see  :ref:`GSASIIscriptable`.

-**Argonne Information:**: Argonne has assigned Software Invention #SF-22-147 to GSAS-II.
+**Invention Information:** Argonne has assigned Software Invention #SF-22-147 to GSAS-II.

 .. only:: html